0

 A stairwell on the left side of the church descends to the crypt, also called the Oratory of Thomas Becket, canonized in the town of Segni three years after his murder in 1170.
 The walls are covered with frescoes dating from 1231 to 1255 depicting biblical scenes, many severely damaged.
 Likely a number of artists worked in the crypt, including followers of Pietro Cavallini.
 Behind the altar, below a depiction of Christ and the Madonna is a depiction of St Thomas and other bishops.
 Other altars are dedicated to San Magno, patron of the town; also an altar dedicated to Saints Secondina, Aurelia, and Neomisia; an altar dedicated to Holy Martyrs; and finally an altar dedicated to Bishop Pietro da Salerno and the Holy Virgin Oliva.
 The mosaic pavement was completed by the Cosma family in 1231.

-Text imported from Wikipedia article "Anagni Cathedral" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Anagni Cathedral" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants